RTXteam/RTX-KG2/README.md

 Now follow the instructions for Build Option 1 above.

+## Possible failure modes for the KG2 build

+Occasionally a build will fail due to a connection error in attempting to cURL a file from one of the upstream sources (e.g., SMPDB).

 ## The output KG

 The `build-kg2.sh` script (run via one of the three methods shown above) creates